luketn/mongodb-intro-workshop/part-1-basics/README.md

   - Collections
     - Documents

-The document structure is 'schemaless', meaning as long as a document is valid BSON/JSON, you can store it in a collection alongside other documents even when these documents have inconsistent schemas.
-Whilst this is extremely flexible, it does come at the cost of potential data integrity issues, and moves the responsibility for ensuring integrity up to the application logic.

 ### MongoDB the Company
 The business model of the company which has grown up around this open source database is to sell support and services for MongoDB as well as a cloud hosting platform named Atlas.